Rebel (train)

-The Gulf, Mobile and Northern Railroad Rebels were lightweight, streamlined diesel-electric trains built by American Car and Foundry.
+The Gulf, Mobile and Northern Railroad Rebels were lightweight, streamlined diesel-electric trainsets built by American Car and Foundry.
 The first two trains, purchased in 1935, provided service over the roughly 450 miles between New Orleans, Louisiana, and Jackson, Tennessee.
 The third train, purchased in 1937, allowed service to be added between Jackson and Mobile, Alabama.
 Unlike other earlier diesel streamliners, these trains were not articulated, as their normal operation required adding and removing cars from the consist.